amir4v/pyism/README.md

 # pyism

-## Template Engine - You can use pure Python3 code inside (any text)
+## Template Engine - You can use pure Python3 code inside (any type of text file: HTML, XML, JSON, .md, ...)